loraph30/seven_seven_final/README.md

-Please Use the following information to test:
+Please Use the following information to correctly test:

 User Name: sample
 Password: sample

+To show incorrect message, please use other user name and password.